muhack/MuHack-Badge/README.md

  - [ ] Maybe add a way to switch LEDs data line to the ESP32 instead of the RP2040
  - [ ] Docs and code comments
  - [ ] Remove the D16 Schottky Diode from the battery line
+ - [ ] Meybe add some more cap to prevent brown-out when disconnecting USB power
+ - [ ] Add a method within BHY library to stop every sensor

  Special Thanks to:
  @gcammisa and Paolino